 Ålesund Viewpoint: Climbing the Aksla Steps

 Visitors to Ålesund are often keen to climb the steps to Mount Aksla to enjoy the iconic view of the beautiful coastal town below.
-Here's everything you need to know about the walk.
+Here's everything you need to know about the walk, and alternatives.

 It’s always a pleasure to visit Ålesund.
-One of Norway's most distinctive towns, Ålesund has a fascinating history and architecture in a truly spectacular natural setting.
+One of Norway's most distinctive towns, Ålesund has a fascinating history and beautiful architecture wrapped in a truly spectacular natural setting.

 Aksla viewpoint in Ålesund, Norway